Lightweight integration of 3D features to improve 2D image segmentation: Experiments

 \subsection{2D-3D-S dataset}

-Following the procedure recommended in \cite{armeni2017dataset}, we used the images from Area\_5 as validation data, while the other areas were used to train the network.
-The data was preprocessed following the approach described in the supplementary.
-As the 3D pointset covers the whole floor and does not restrict to a single room, we use the provided depth map to filter out points belonging to other rooms, to reduce memory usage, as they are not relevant to the RGB image.
+Following the procedure recommended by the 2D-3D-S~\cite{armeni2017dataset} dataset, we use the images from Area\_5 as validation data, while the other areas are used to train the network.
+The data was preprocessed following the approach described in appendix.
+As the 3D pointset covers the whole building floor and does not restrict to a single room, we use the provided depth map to filter out points belonging to other rooms, to reduce memory usage, as they are not relevant to the RGB image.
 We used the same set of hyperparameters as for the ScanNet dataset during training.
 We compare our 2D segmentation result with other methods on Table \ref{tab:2D-3D-S}.

-Compared to the 2D baseline (U-Net34), our approach improves the mIoU scores by more than 10\%.
+Compared to the 2D baseline (U-Net34 or SegFormer-B2), our approach improves the mIoU scores of the 2D baseline by more than $10\%$ for the U-Net34.
 This shows that using 3D data significantly helps the network to produce better segmentation result.
-Among the methods which processes point clouds with RGB images, our approach outperforms \cite{liu20213d2ddist} which uses the same 2D backbone as ours.
-Our improvement can be explained by the fact that we use real 3D data, while \cite{liu20213d2ddist} only mimic 3D features.
-CMX~\citep{liu2022cmx} yields a better score than ours, but at the price of a much heavier 2D backbone (SegFormer-B4~\citep{xie2021segform}), with six times more parameters.
-The performance gain with respect to the increase in memory consumption is still interesting if we compare our approach to ShapeConv~\citep{cao2021shapeconv}.
-ShapeConv improves the mIoU score by 6\% for a cost of 1M additional parameters compared to their already strong 2D baseline (DeepLabv3+).
-In our case, although we do not reach such high scores, a 1M parameter increase in the number of parameters yields a +12\% on the mIoU scores, and the total weight of the network is less than half the weight of ShapeConv.
+Among the methods which processes point clouds with RGB images, our approach outperforms 3D-to-2D distil \cite{liu20213d2ddist} even when using a smaller 2D architecture.
+Our improvement can be explained by the fact that we use real 3D data, while 3D-to-2D distil~\cite{liu20213d2ddist} only mimics 3D features.
+We compare our approach with RGB-D state of the art method using a similar approach as the one used for the ScanNet~\citep{dai2017scannet} dataset.
+We use the depth map and the camera's parameter to create a per single view point cloud which is used as input for our approach.\\ CMX~\citep{liu2022cmx} yields a better score than ours, but at the price of a much heavier 2D backbone (SegFormer-B4~\citep{xie2021segformer}), with six times more parameters.
+Using the SegFormer-B2 architecture, CMX achieves a mIoU score of 61.2.
+At test time, CMX aggregate multiscale prediction to compute the final score.
+To be fair with our approach, we trained CMX using the code provided by the authors on their github repositories and removed the multi-scale prediction at test time.
+In this configuration, CMX obtains a mIoU score of 58.1, while our approach reaches a score of 58.5.
+Our approach can thus improve the 2D network at a small cost using the geometric information without aggregating multiscale prediction.
+ShapeConv~\citep{cao2021shapeconv} is the best performing method on the 2D-3D-S dataset due to their training procedure : they apply heavy data augmentation technique and use the initial resolution of the image (1080x1080), allowing the network to capture finer details.
+However, this comes at a large training time cost compared to our approach.